-Last, the disparity in the average, marginal and participation tax rates among taxpayers with similar incomes is high.27 The ATR's commonly differ by 20 percentage points or more among individuals with the same income at low or medium income levels.
+Last, the disparity in the average, marginal and participation tax rates among taxpayers with similar incomes is high.
+26 The ATR's commonly differ by 20 percentage points or more among individuals with the same income at low or medium income levels.
 Such differences are due primarily to generous tax credits for children and non-working spouse, mortgage deductions, and the inevitable differences among taxpayers in the consumption of these tax-preferred commodities.
-These deductions and credits were introduced with the objective to reduce the taxes for households with certain characteristics.
-The existence of the disparities in ATRs is an expected and intended consequence of these tax reliefs.
+These tax reliefs were introduced with the objective to reduce the taxes for households with certain characteristics.
+The disparities in ATRs are an expected and intended consequence.
 The magnitude of the disparities, reflecting the joint distribution of the eligibility for various reliefs across the population, has been unknown.
 Our results provide useful quantitative insights into the question whether the resulting effects of the tax reliefs, as they are actually claimed by taxpayers, are desirable.

 Our results also shed some light on their effectiveness in achieving the stated objective.
-Taxpayers who pay zero income tax do not benefit from these tax reliefs or benefit only partially.28 We compute the fraction of taxpayers who are eligible for at least one credit or deduction other than the basic credit or the child tax credit and at the same time their income tax after credits (but before the child bonus) is zero.
+Taxpayers who pay zero income tax do not benefit from these tax reliefs or benefit only partially.
+We compute the fraction of taxpayers who are eligible for at least one credit or deduction other than the basic credit or the child tax credit and at the same time their income tax after credits (but before the child bonus) is zero.
 There are 42 percent such taxpayers.
 As expected, these are predominantly the poorer taxpayers; the average gross income of those with zero income tax before credits is CZK 170,000 while the average gross income of all taxpayers who are eligible for at least one credit or deduction is CZK 313,000.
-The objective to provide tax reliefs to taxpayers with certain characteristics, as implemented in the Czech system through deductions and credits, conflicts with the objective to reduce income disparities.
+The objective to provide tax reliefs to taxpayers with certain characteristics, as implemented in the Czech system through deductions and credits, has problematic distributional consequences.